frizatch/2DGeology_in_QGIS/README.md

 ![QGIS Gooey](images/OpenQGIS_EPSG4326.png)

-Note in the lower righthand corner you'll see EPSG 4326 (WGS 84) is the default coordinate reference system (CRS).
+Note in the lower righthand corner you'll see EPSG 4326 is the default coordinate reference system (CRS).

 ### CRS = EPSG: 26913